LayerZero-Labs/devtools/EXPERIMENTAL.md

 `LZ_ENABLE_EXPERIMENTAL_RETRY=`

+## Batched transaction sending <a id="batched-send"></a>

+Some signers might support batched transaction sending (e.g. Gnosis Safe signer).
+If turned on, this feature flag will make use of the batched sending.
+If this feature flag is on and batched sending is not available, regular sending will be used instead.

+If the signer used does not support batch sending, <a href="#batched-wait">batched awaiting</a> feature flag will be used to determine which signing strategy to use.

+### To enable

+`LZ_ENABLE_EXPERIMENTAL_BATCHED_SEND=1`

+### To disable

+`LZ_ENABLE_EXPERIMENTAL_BATCHED_SEND=`

 ## Batched transaction awaiting <a id="batched-wait"></a>

 By default, the transactions are submitted and awaited one by one.
 This means a transaction will only be submitted once the previous transaction has been mined (which results in transactions being mined in consecutive blocks, one transaction per block).